skafdasschaf/lilypond-tools/editorial_guidelines.md

 ### Notational shorthand

 Generally, notational shorthand is realized in full.
-Slashed stems may be used to indicate repeated notes if this improves readability.
+Slashed stems may be used to indicate repeated notes if readability is improved.

 ### Vocal texts